OpenLLM-France/Lit-Claire/README.md

 ### Download then convert Hugging Face model to Lit-GPT format

 Those steps are only needed if you want to start from a Hugging Face model.
-The last one download additional files that will be needed for the packaging of the model, at last.
+The last one download additional files that will be needed for the packaging of the trained model in the end.
 ```bash
 # MODEL=mistralai/Mistral-7B-v0.1
 MODEL=tiiuae/falcon-7b